Engineering 8 min read

 • Inherited IAM policies will be lost.
 Permissions granted at the organization level will need to be reconfigured.

-• Budget alerts also need to be reconfigured.
+• Budget alerts will also need to be reconfigured.
 Budget settings are not carried over to the new billing account.

-The Punchline: My Useless GCS Migration Script
+The Punchline: The Useless GCS Migration Script

 Summary